IBM-Cloud/sql-query-clients/docs/source/sql_query.rst

 3. for what category, i.e. the `key`

 Very often, the raw data are too dense to be digested into a time-series.
-Such data is then needed to be transformed into a finer time-scale, for example:
+Such data is then needed to be transformed into a coarser time-scale, using a proper aggregated function, e.g. avg() or max().
+The time window during which the summarized data point should be collected is given by passing a value to `granularity` argument, for example:

 * `raw`: no change, just extract to a new location
 * `per_sec`, or `PT1S`: per every second